 It is very unlikely that conflicts will be imputed if the freelance attorney is working on a single project or client file.
 However, to avoid the possibility of imputed conflicts, the hiring attorney should limit the freelance attorney’s access to confidential client files and matters other than the project at hand.
 The agreement should discuss conflict checking and make obligations by the freelance attorney clear.

 6. Malpractice Insurance Coverage

 The sixth basic component of a freelance work agreement is addressing professional liability concerns.
 Although not required, malpractice insurance is strongly recommended for freelance attorneys.
 A freelance attorney should verify that the hiring attorney carries current and sufficient malpractice insurance to cover the project being worked on.
 However, in the event an issue arises, there exists the possibility of indemnification by the hiring attorney’s insurer if a malpractice claim is filed.

 Whether or not the freelance attorney will be held liable is a separate issue, but handling the cost of defending against the malpractice claim is not something any freelance attorney should risk.
 In addition, carrying a malpractice insurance policy increases the reputability of a freelance attorney’s practice, showing hiring attorneys that the freelance attorney is a professional ready to do business the right way.
-The freelance work agreement should clearly address whether the freelance attorney has malpractice insurance coverage, and whether the hiring attorney has coverage for the project.
+The freelance work agreement should explicitly address whether the freelance attorney has malpractice insurance coverage and whether the hiring attorney has coverage for the project.